promoweb/wp-FeedToPosts/wp-content/plugins/feed-to-posts/README.md

-# JSON flux wp-posts importer
+# JSON feed wp-posts importer

 Thanks to this tutorial [Creating Custom WordPress Administration Pages](https://code.tutsplus.com/tutorials/creating-custom-admin-pages-in-wordpress-1--cms-26829) and to [Easy WordPress Admin Notifications](https://github.com/JolekPress/Easy-WordPress-Admin-Notifications), which helped me a lot for the creation of this plugin